Birth Injuries: Our Attorneys Fight For Injured Children And Their Families

 If your family has suffered a birth injury that may be due to a medical error, please contact our office to find out how our team may be able to help you.

 What is a birth injury and how does it differ from a birth defect?

 When a fetus is still in the womb, it can develop one or more congenital conditions called birth defects.
-Birth injuries differ from birth defects because they are injuries or illnesses that a baby suffers during delivery.
+Birth injuries differ from birth defects because they are injuries or illnesses that a baby suffers during the birthing process.
 Both birth defects and birth injuries can be the result of medical malpractice.

 What are examples of birth injuries?

 The following are some of the most common examples of birth injuries.

 - Brachial plexus (damage to the upper spinal nerves)

 - Hematoma or hemorrhage (bleeding in the brain)